 In the latest report released in December 15, 2014, there were over 175 stream miles in Loudoun County identified as impaired for one or more criteria.
 Listing a stream as "impaired" begins a multi-year process of identifying pollution sources, determining appropriate pollution loadings, and designing and implementing corrective measures.
 Figure 17 through Figure 20 illustrate the impairments for aquatic life use, recreational/ swimming use, fish consumption and public water supply, respectively.
-It is anticipated that in 2016 EPA will approve the 2014 305(b)/303(d) Water Quality Assessment Integrated Draft Report.
+On May 19, 2016 2016 EPA approved the 2014 305(b)/303(d) Water Quality Assessment Integrated Report.

 Surface water quality impairments are reported to the Environmental Protection Agency every two years by the Virginia Department of Environmental Quality (DEQ).
-The Draft 2014 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report) summarizes the water quality conditions from Jan.
+The Final 2014 305(b)/303(d) Water Quality Assessment Integrated Report (Integrated Report) summarizes the water quality conditions from Jan.
 1, 2007, to Dec.
 31, 2012.